apm1467/videocr/README.md

 # videocr

-Extract hardcoded subtitles from videos using the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine with Python.
+Extract hardcoded (burned-in) subtitles from videos using the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine with Python.

 Input a video with hardcoded subtitles: